 Bungendore Park

-Your friendly guide will meet you in the carpark on Dryandra Road off Admiral Road in Bedfordale.
+Your friendly guide will meet you in the carpark at the entry to Dryandra Drive, off Admiral Road in Bedfordale.
 We will also send you more information on getting there closer to your booking date.

 My husband, son and I along with friends, a group of around 11 of us walked the Victoria Dam/Korung National Park hike (Bickley area) late yesterday afternoon/early evening.
 Kelly, our guide was most informative about the history of this remote area.
 First time we had hiked with Hike Collective, felt very safe despite the walk being of a moderate rated walk, very hilly at times, 7kms (approx) ending up at Victoria Dam which was truly spectacular.
 Great to get out and about in our own 'back yard', especially with a guide.
 Will definitely be hiking again with this company, thanks so much.